Reliability Data 10 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champions: Which Mitsubishi Models Age Best?

-These Mitsubishi models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Mitsubishi models show solid long-term reliability based on 11+ years of MOT data.
+Here's how they compare to the national average for cars of the same age:

 Overall Mitsubishi Durability Rating: Below Average